DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 If you dont have a directoutputconfig.ini file for your cabinet, it is best if you go to the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">LedWiz ConfigTool Website</a> and create a file matching your cabinet.

-LedControl.ini files which worked for the legacy ledcontrol.vbs solution are working in DOF too and will generally create the same effects as the ledcontrol.vbs, but you might notice some small differences since the timeing behaviour of DOF is completely different from the old solution (DOF is much, much faster).
+LedControl.ini files which worked for the legacy ledcontrol.vbs solution are working in DOF too and will generally create the same effects as the ledcontrol.vbs, but you might notice some small differences since the timing implementation of DOF is completely different from the old solution (DOF is much, much faster).

 section inifiles_howitworks How it works

 Since both types of supported ini files, do only specify the effects which are to be applied on certain outputs, but contain no information on the toys to be used, the DirectOutput framework uses a special type of toy to map the output definitions in the ini files to outputs resp. to the connected toys.
 This special type of toy is called LedWizEquivalent.
-It is basically a list of 32 outputs, which typically all belong to the same output controller, and a number specifying a the number of the virtual output controller.
+It is basically a list of outputs, which typically all belong to the same output controller, and a number specifying the number of the ini file to be applied to the LedWizEquivalent toy.
 If necessary it is also possible to mix outputs of several output controllers in one LedwizEquivalent toy.

 When configurations from ini files are to be used, the framework is matching the ini files against the LedWizEquivalentToys by their numbers and uses the output definitions of the toy, to determine which outputs are to be used for which column in the ini file.
 For these outputs the frameworks checks next if a matching toy has already been configured for those outputs.
 If a matching toy does already exist, it will be used, if no toy is found DOF will automatically create a toy of a matching type (RGBAToy or AnalogaAlphaToy).
 These toys are then used as targets for the effects specified in the columns of the ini files.